canonical/k8s-snap/docs/src/snap/howto/networking/ipv6.md

 1. **Bootstrap Kubernetes with IPv6 CIDRs**

-You can start by bootstrapping the Kubernetes cluster and providing only IPv6 CIDRs for pods and services:
+Start by bootstrapping the Kubernetes cluster and providing only IPv6 CIDRs for pods and services:

 ```bash
 sudo k8s bootstrap --timeout 10m --interactive
 ```

-When prompted, set the Pod and Service CIDRs to IPv6 ranges.
+When prompted, set the pod and service CIDRs to IPv6 ranges.
 For example:

 ```
 Please set the Pod CIDR: [fd01::/108]